-The learning rule (\ref{eq:winning_w}) has the following geometrical interpretation: the weight of the winning unit is drawn towards the pattern $\ve \xi$.
+The learning rule (\ref{eq:winning_w}) has the following geometrical interpretation: the weight of the winning neuron is drawn towards the pattern $\ve x$.
 Upon iterating (\ref{eq:winning_w}), the weight vectors are drawn to {\em clusters} of inputs.
-So if the patterns are normalised as in Figure \figref{C9S1Circle}, the weights end up normalised on average, even though $|\ve w_{i_0}|=1$ does not imply that $|\ve w_{i_0} + \delta\ve w_{i_0}|=1$, in general.
+If the input patterns are normalised as in Figure \figref{C9S1Circle}, the weights end up normalised on average, even though $|\ve w_{i_0}|=1$ does not imply that $|\ve w_{i_0} + \delta\ve w_{i_0}|=1$, in general.
 The algorithm for competitive learning is summarised in Algorithm \ref{cl}.

-When weight and input vectors are normalised, then the winning unit $i_0$ is the one with the largest scalar product $\ve w_{i}\cdot\ve \xi$.
-For linear output units $y_i= \ve w_{i}\cdot\ve \xi$ (Figure \figref{C9S1OneLinearOutput}) this is simply the unit with the largest output.
-Equivalently, the winning unit is the one with the smallest distance $|\ve w_{i}-\ve \xi|$.
+When weight and input vectors are normalised, then the winning neuron $i_0$ is the one with the largest scalar product $\ve w_{i}\cdot\ve x$.
+For linear output units $y_i= \ve w_{i}\cdot\ve x$ (Figure \figref{C9S1OneLinearOutput}) this is simply the unit with the largest output.
+Equivalently, the winning neuron is the one with the smallest distance $|\ve w_{i}-\ve x|$.
 Output units with $\ve w_{i}$ that are very far away from any pattern may never be updated ({\em dead units}).
-There are several strategies to avoid this problem \cite{hertz1991introduction}.
+There are several strategies to avoid this \cite{hertz1991introduction}.
 One possibility is to initialise the weights to directions found in the inputs.
 Also, how to choose the number of weight vectors is a matter of trial and error.
 Clearly it is better to start with too many rather than too few.

-The solution of the clustering problem is not uniquely defined.
-One possibility is to monitor progress by an energy function